christophgil/bash_builtin_SQL_DB/README.md

 ## Summary

 Bash is the default command line interface for Apple MacOSX, Linux, OpenSolaris and several BSDs.
-Within Bash scripts, the external programs /usr/bin/psql, /usr/bin/sqlite3 and /usr/bin/mysql are typically used to access SQL database.
-For each DB access, the respective  program is started and a new connection to the database is established and  closed afterwards.
-The standard output is captured and processed.
+Using SQL databases intensively in Bash scripts is slow because there is no integrated driver as in other programming languages.

+The CLI programs /usr/bin/psql or /usr/bin/sqlite3 are called for each query.
+There is a large overhead of about 30 ms because these are external programs which are started to establish a transient connection to the database.
+Less delay  comes from  capturing the output which requires the expensive system call fork().

 Here we provide bash-builtins for SQLite and Postgres that can do the same with less overhead.
 Simple queries will be orders of magnitudes faster.

 Please send a request-for-feature if you need a Bash builin for other database systems like Mysql.

 ## Status

 It seems to work, but needs more testing.

+## Benchmarks

+Run SQL_benchmark.sh without parameter for  instructions.

+10,000 simple SELECT queries - lower values are better:

+    /usr/bin/pgsql          811 seconds
+    /usr/bin/sqlite          59 seconds

+    cg_psql   bashbuiltin   1.3 seconds
+    cg_sqlite bashbuiltin   0.5 seconds

 ## Example 1